-d.
-Securely insert one end of the Ethernet cable that came with your wireless router into a LAN port on the router such as LAN port 4 (C), and the other end into the Ethernet port of your computer (D).
+f.
+Securely insert the blue cable that came with your router (cable 2 in the diagram below) into a LAN port on the router such as LAN port 4 (point C in the diagram), and the other end into the Ethernet port of your computer (point D in the diagram).

-Figure 3-3: Connect the computers on your network to the router
+Figure 3-3: Connect the computer to the router